Platycephalus bassensis

+They are bottom dwellers and are popular for their use in fish and chips.
+They are the most commonly caught recreational species in Tasmania.

 Taxonomy

 Platycephalus bassensis was first formally described in 1829 by the French zoologist Georges Cuvier in volume 4 of the Histoire naturelle des poissons which he co-wrote with Achille Valenciennes.
 Cuvier gave the type locality as Western Port in Victoria.
 The specific name bassensis refers to the Bass Strait which the type locality is part of.

 Description

 Platycephalus bassensis has and elongated and slightly flattened body with a large, flattened head which is just under one-third of the standard length and which has two clear bony ridges to the rear of the eye.
 The eyes are large and have a small lappet on the iris.
 It has a large mouth with small canine like teeth in the jaws and a broad patch of vomerine teeth with a thin band of palatine teeth.
 There are twp robust spines on the angle of the preoperculum with lower spine being around two times longer than the upper spine.
 The first dorsal fin is short based, has 8 or 9 spines with the first spine being very short and is separate.
 The second dorsal fin has a moderately long base with 13 or 14, typically 14, soft rays with the first rays being the longest.
 The anal fin has a similar shape and is opposite the second dorsal fin, has a slightly longer base and contains 14 soft rays.
 The caudal fin is truncate.
 This species has a maximum published total length of 55 cm and a maximum published weight of at least 3.1 kg.
 The overall colour is sandy to pale brownish with a scattering of small pale to dark spots.
 There are 2 or 3 vague bands posteriorly along the back and a whitish belly.
 There is an irregular blotch on the lower lobe of the caudal fin which is frequently interrupted by the pale fin rays, the upper lobe is marked with large brown spots or blotches.